Market

 (b) Investment impairment

 Determining whether the investments in subsidiaries are impaired requires an estimate in the value in use of investments.
-In considering the value in use, the directors have anticipated various assumptions which includes sales growth rate, gross margin, EBITDA margins, price inflation, long-term growth rate and the risk-adjusted discount rate and other factors of the underlying businesses / operations of the investee companies as more fully described in note 33.
+In considering the value in use, the Company has anticipated various assumptions which includes sales growth rate, gross margin, EBITDA margins, price inflation, long-term growth rate and the risk-adjusted discount rate and other factors of the underlying businesses / operations of the investee companies as more fully described in note 34.
 The discount rates are derived from the Company's weighted average cost of capital, taking into account the cost of capital, to which specific market-related premium adjustments are made.

 Any subsequent changes to the cash flows due to changes in the above mentioned factors could impact the carrying value of investments.